 Cost: $30-50USD (depending on where you're from)

 Visitors from most countries can get a visa on arrival at the Laos border.
-With Stray, you'll be coming from Thailand and you'll have your Stray Guide with you to help make this a smooth crossing.
+With Stray, you'll be coming from Thailand via the Houay Xai border crossing and you'll have your Guide with you to help you apply and pay for your visa.
 At the border you'll need your passport, a colour passport photo, and USD in cash.
 Your Guide will give you a visa application form to fill out.

 Good to know: Sometimes a processing fee of $1-5USD is added to your visa price.